fh233/fh233.github.io/_pages/about.md

 - P. Wang, F. Han, and Yi, Jingang, "Gyroscopic Balancer-Enhanced Motion Control Of An Autonomous Bikebot," in *Journal of Dynamic Systems, Measurement, and Control*, pp. 1-15, 2023. <a href="https://asmedigitalcollection.asme.org/dynamicsystems/article/doi/10.1115/1.4063014/1164571"> Link</a>

-- F. Han, X. Huang, Z. Wang, J. Yi and T. Liu, "Autonomous Bikebot Control for Crossing Obstacles With Assistive Leg Impulsive Actuation," in *IEEE/ASME Transactions on Mechatronics*, vol. 27, no. 4, pp. 1882-1890, Aug.
+- F. Han, X. Huang, Z. Wang, J. Yi and T. Liu, "Autonomous Bikebot Control for Crossing Obstacles With Assistive Leg Impulsive Actuation," in  <b>*IEEE/ASME Transactions on Mechatronics*</b>, vol. 27, no. 4, pp. 1882-1890, Aug.
 2022. <a href="https://ieeexplore.ieee.org/abstract/document/9781431/"> Link</a>

-- F. Han, A. Jelvani, J. Yi and T. Liu, "Coordinated Pose Control of Mobile Manipulation With an Unstable Bikebot Platform," in <b>IEEE/ASME Transactions on Mechatronics<b>, vol. 27, no. 6, pp. 4550-4560, Dec.
+- F. Han, A. Jelvani, J. Yi and T. Liu, "Coordinated Pose Control of Mobile Manipulation With an Unstable Bikebot Platform," in <b>*IEEE/ASME Transactions on Mechatronics*</b>, vol. 27, no. 6, pp. 4550-4560, Dec.
 2022. <a href="https://ieeexplore.ieee.org/abstract/document/9750394/"> Link</a>

 - F. Han and J. Yi, "Stable Learning-Based Tracking Control of Underactuated Balance Robots," in *IEEE Robotics and Automation Letters*, vol. 6, no. 2, pp. 1543-1550, April 2021. <a href="https://ieeexplore.ieee.org/abstract/document/9345449/"> Link</a>